LostInTheTrees/TheraLynx-iOS-Promises/README.md

 7. The p0 block returns a Promise, so p1 is now waiting for that Promise.
 When it returns a resolution, the p1 blcok will be run.
 8. The p1 block now runs in the foreground.
 9. Returns nil.
 There is no dependent Promise, so the async sequence ends.

+### Cancellation

+Cancelling asynchronous tasks is occasionally necessary, so a cancel method is part of iOS Promises.
+Promises are not asynchronous tasks in and of themselves.
+They just receive results from asynchronous service providers and schedule blocks to handle them.
+Because of this, Promises do not cancel the asynchonous tasks themselves, but the user of a Promise can cancel the asynchronous task.
+There are three aspects to Promise cancellation.

+* When a Promise is cancelled, it is marked as cancelled and its predecessor is also cancelled.
+This will ripple back to the earliest Promise in the chain.
+The next and prev pointers and the block pointers of a cancelled Promise are set to nil.
+* If a Promise marked as cancelled is "resolved", nothing will happen, it's blocks will not be run.
+* A Cancel Block can be attached to a Promise.
+It will be run (synchronously) if the Promise is cancelled.
+The cancel block can use this opportunity to cancel the "asynchonous service" that it is waiting for.
+For example, a running NSUrlConnection could be cancelled.
+* If a cancelled Promise has a dependent Promise an error will be used to resolve it.
+The error will have a code of 9999.